Norwegian Gynecological Cancer Registry

 Endometrial cancer

-The incidence of endometrial cancer in Norway shows a slight increase from 1970 to the present.
-The increase is greatest in the oldest age groups (+70 years).
-The median age at diagnosis in 2024 was 70 years.
+The incidence of endometrial cancer in Norway has shown a slight increase from 1970 to the present.
+The increase is most pronounced among women aged 70 years and older.
+The median age at diagnosis in 2025 was 68 years).